 A note on a recommended sprint cadence

-When it comes to a timeframe for your Milestone/sprint, we recommend a two-week cadence.
-You should be able to ship something usable in that time period.
+The most important is that the team has to be able to ship something usable in that time period.
 If you can’t, then your issues are too big and you should break them down into smaller pieces.
 More on how to best structure Issues, tasks, and projects here.

-Not sure what to include in a sprint: here's some tips
+Not sure what to include in a sprint: here are some tips

-To figure out what Issues should be added to a Milestone, you need to have a healthy product backlog.
+To figure out what Issues should be added to a Milestone, you need to have a healthy product backlog and a clear sprint goal.
 "Having a prioritized list of your high-level requirements or your product backlog is a key input going into the first agile sprint," says agile consultant Yvette Francino.

 That means your issues should have:

-- Estimates that you and your team decide on together
+- Estimates that you and your team decide on together.
+While not mandatory, estimates can be helpful.

-- A user story that addresses the who and why of a task, plus any requirements.
+- Definition of the who and why of a task, plus any requirements.
 Don’t worry about adding too much detail yet – you’ll discover more information as soon as you start your Milestone

-- Priority according to the Issue’s business value
+- Order according to the Issue’s business value

 How much work goes into each sprint?

-The unpredictable nature of time estimates is the reason why we prefer to use story points instead.
+The unpredictable nature of time estimates is the reason why we prefer to use story points.
 Using story points, we are able to estimate relatively.
 Since your tasks aren't tied to real hours, you're able to reduce complexity and account for sick days or vacations.

 Because you don’t know what your average sprint velocity is, it’s easy to over-commit in the early stages.
 (Don't worry too much if that happens.
 If necessary, you can always adjust the scope.)
 Likewise, you don’t always know what unforeseen tasks will become necessary during a sprint – and thinking about it too much is a great way to not get any meaningful work done.